ikeepo/to-be-a-programmer/docs/machine_learning/models/graph/index.md

 ## Adjacency List
 A collection of unordered lists used to represent a finite graph.
 Each list describes the set of neighbours of a node in the graph.
+It has direction, each node maps to a list of nodes it points to (outgoing edges).
+N nodes have N lists in the list.

 ## Adjacency Matrix
 ##